{display: table} for IE6 and IE7

 #nav {border-spacing: 5px; display: table; } /* table */

-/* HTC-component is attached to element that is to behave as table (recommended) */
+/* HTC component is attached to element intended to behave as a table (recommended) */

 #nav {behavior: url(/_/js/display-table.min.htc); }